f5devcentral/f5-beacon/README.md

 This repository includes resources, artifacts and examples that can be leveraged with F5 Beacon.

+### Examples

+- Insights
+  - aws-cost
+  - telegraf-ping

+### Ansible Integration
+For using F5 Beacon with Ansible, please use our [Collection](https://galaxy.ansible.com/f5networks/f5_beacon).

 ## Documentation

 For the documentation on F5 Beacon, refer to our user guide at:<br>
 [https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Beacon-About.html](https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Beacon-About.html)

 ## Support Information